 A conductor of significant talent. — Gustav Meier – Faculty Emeritus, Peabody Institute and University of Michigan

-Originally from Limoges, France, Julie Desbordes is a fast rising conductor known for her engaging style, energetic interpretations and emotional communication with her musicians and audiences.
-Currently Artistic Director of QUO (the Queer Urban Orchestra) in New York City, her recent international appearances as a guest conductor include concerts with the Malaysian Philharmonic Orchestra, in addition to concerts in Cuba, Venezuela, Canada, Hong Kong, Macau, and Taiwan, as well as an upcoming concert series with the Singapore Philharmonic Orchestra in 2017.
-She was also Associate Conductor of Education and Outreach for The Chelsea Symphony (NYC).
+Originally from Limoges, France, Julie Desbordes is a fast-rising conductor known for her engaging style, energetic interpretations and emotional communication with her musicians and audiences.
+Currently Artistic Director of QUO (the Queer Urban Orchestra) in New York City, her recent international appearances as a guest conductor include concerts in Venezuela, Canada, Hong Kong and Macau.

 Julie is featured in an upcoming documentary about El Sistema USA by Jamie Bernstein (daughter of Leonard Bernstein) entitled “Crescendo!
-The Power of Music”, released on Netflix in 2015.
-She also has been noted in El Sistema pieces by PBS, ABC and CBS.
+The Power of Music”, released on Netflix in 2015, and has been noted in El Sistema pieces by PBS, ABC and CBS.

 Julie’s love for music began from the moment she picked up the cornet at age 8 in her native France.
-Soon after, she was identified as a talent with the baton as well.
+Soon after, she was identified as a talent with the baton as well, leading to her winning conducting prizes including 1st Prize, 2nd named at the French National Conducting Competition in Paris (DADSM).
 She was named Co-Director of the Harmonie Municipale de Limoges at the age of 21.

-Ms. Desbordes holds multiple degrees in both conducting and trumpet from each of the following: Conservatoire de Musique Limoges, Conservatoire de Musique Bordeaux and Conservatoire de Musique Montréal.
-Her conducting mentors include Raffi Armenian and Gustav Meier; and recently Marin Alsop during the 2015 and 2016 Cabrillo Festival.
+Ms. Desbordes holds multiple degrees in both conducting and trumpet from three different Music Conservatoires: Limoges, Bordeaux, and Montreal.
+Her conducting teachers include Raffi Armenian and Gustav Meier.